GuardKenzie/chafa.py/docs/api/SymbolMap.rst

 Note that some symbols match multiple tags, so it makes sense to e.g. add symbols matching :py:attr:`SymbolTags.CHAFA_SYMBOL_TAG_BORDER` and then removing symbols matching :py:attr:`SymbolTags.CHAFA_SYMBOL_TAG_DIAGONAL`.

 .. note::
-    The number of available symbols is a significant factor in the speed of:py:class:`Canvas`.
+    The number of available symbols is a significant factor in the speed of :py:class:`Canvas`.
 For the fastest possible operation you could use a single symbol. :py:attr:`SymbolTags.CHAFA_SYMBOL_TAG_VHALF` works well by itself.

 .. py:class:: SymbolMap